Diving ‘Round the Rock

 It is also a great area to pop into for a familiarization dive.
 If you have been out of the water for some time or are using new dive gear, we encourage you to take a self-guided off-shore refresher dive to check your buoyancy and dive equipment while still within a safe distance of the dive staff and facilities.

-Diving the circumference of the Rock got “two thumbs up” from Mickey Charteris, underwater naturalist, photographer and author of the successful marine species identification book Caribbean Reef Life.
+Diving the circumference of the Rock got “two thumbs up” from Mickey Charteris, underwater naturalist, photographer, and author of the marine species identification book Caribbean Reef Life.

-We had the good fortune to have Mickey with us for a week in early 2016, taking photos and sharing his knowledge with staff and guests like.
+We had the good fortune to have Mickey with us for a week a few years back, taking photos and sharing his knowledge with staff and guests alike.

-In his TripAdvisor post, Mickey wrote, “The shallow shore dives from the Rock, day or night are incredible, with a variety of healthy hard and soft corals and too many species to count, from nurse sharks and multiple rays, to the craziest decorator crabs and macro life.”
+In his TripAdvisor post, Mickey wrote, “The shallow shore dives from the Rock, day or night is incredible, with a variety of healthy hard and soft corals and too many species to count, from nurse sharks and multiple rays to the craziest decorator crabs and macro life.”

 Here are just a few of the creatures spotted during Mickey’s shore dives around the Villa.
 Of course, these are just a taste of what you can see on the “real” dives at the sites in the Marine Park.